marlonfrank30/BIGIP-ContainerIngressServices/NodePortLocal/readme.md

 ```
 tmsh save sys config
 ```
 Before deploying CIS in ClusterIP mode, you need to configure BIG-IP as a node in the Kubernetes cluster.
-To do so you will need to modify f5-node.yaml with the MAC address auto-created from the previous steps.
 Run the following command at bigip1.

 <div class="literal-block-wrapper docutils container" id="id8">
 <div class="code-block-caption"><span class="caption-text">f5-node.yaml</span><a class="headerlink" href="#id8" title="Permalink to this code"></a></div>